Angel investors offer generous opportunities for startups. Read on to learn what an angel investor does, and how you can find one for your business.

 The US is home to a lot of Angel investor groups but the most ideal option is to find investors that live nearby.
 This way, you can negotiate deals at a much more convenient set-up.

-There’s an online directory to find angels based on location, browse through the angel investor list, and collect contact information.
-Another option is to check out the Business Development Center, Community Futures Office, or Economic Development Centre in your area and see which angel investor groups are listed.
+Check out the Business Development Center, Community Futures Office, or Economic Development Centre in your area and see which angel investor groups are listed.

 Some angel investors who do prefer to fly solo.
 However, you’ll need to make an extra effort to find them through networking.
 Run through your local Angel Investor list and see if there are names you can connect with.